tik9/cv/motivation_en.md

 &nbsp;

-Dear sirs,
+To whom it may concern:

 &nbsp;
 I herewith apply with the following qualification for the job mentioned above:
 &nbsp;

 - <span class=tem>{{ h_studium }}</span>
-- 1 year experience creating web applications using backend and frontend like PHP, CSS, HTML, Python, JS
+- 1 year experience creating web applications using backend and frontend like PHP, HTML, Python, JS
-- Knowledge of Bash, Docker, Git, Powershell
+- Knowledge of Bash, Git, Powershell
 - Willingness to learn in fields of
 - active [developer](https://stackexchange.com/users/1886776/timo?tab=activity)
 - very good command of the english language

 &nbsp;

-I work as <span class=tem>{{ job_frei }}</span>.
 &nbsp;

-My salary expectation is 40 k € per year gross.
+I work at present as <span class=tem>{{ job_frei }}</span>.
 &nbsp;

 Kind regards